HarbyElectro/CAE_GAN_Vectorization/README.md

 This repository provides a Keras/TensorFlow implementation of a Convolutional Autoencoder (CAE) for image compression, reconstruction, and latent-space extraction.
 The training pipeline supports CelebA, CFPW, IMDb Faces, Oxford Flowers, MNIST, and any dataset organized using a standard folder-based structure.

+## 🌐 Diverse Dataset Compatibility

+This repository is designed for broad dataset support.
+In addition to CFPD, the training pipeline has been tested on several benchmark datasets across different visual domains:

+### ✓ **CFPD (Cross-Pose Face Dataset)**
+Contains frontal and profile facial views, ideal for evaluating pose-invariant compression and reconstruction.

+### ✓ **CelebA**
+Features over 200,000 celebrity face images with diverse poses, lighting, and attributes, useful for high-variance face reconstruction.

+### ✓ **IMDb Faces**
+Includes 1.2M unconstrained facial images collected from IMDb, enabling large-scale evaluation of model robustness.

+### ✓ **Oxford 17/102 Flowers**
+Provides high-resolution floral images with complex textures and colors, excellent for testing reconstruction fidelity beyond faces.

+### ✓ **MNIST**
+A classic dataset of handwritten digits, ideal for benchmarking autoencoder behavior on simple grayscale images.

+All datasets can be used with:

+- `--dataset_type image_folder`

 🚀 Features

 - **Generic Dataset Loader**